Impulse Response Analysis of Structural Nonlinear Time Series Models: Empirical Applications

 \subsection{Uncertainty Shocks}

-Traditional central bank policymaking is heavily guided by the principle that a central bank {can} and {should} influence expectations: Therefore, controlling the (perceived) level of ambiguity in current and future commitments is key. \cite{istrefiSubjectiveInterestRate2018} provide an analysis of the impact of unforeseen changes in the level of subjective interest rate uncertainty on the macroeconomy.
-For the sake of simplicity my evaluation will focus only on their 3-months-ahead uncertainty measure for short-term interest rate maturities (3M3M) and the US economy.
+Traditional central bank policymaking is heavily guided by the principle that a central bank can and should influence expectations.
+Therefore, controlling the (perceived) level of ambiguity in current and future commitments is key. \cite{istrefiSubjectiveInterestRate2018} provide an analysis of the impact of unforeseen changes in the level of subjective interest rate uncertainty on the macroeconomy.
+For the sake of simplicity, our evaluation will focus only on their 3-month-ahead uncertainty measure for short-term interest rate maturities (3M3M) and the U.S. economy.
 Like in \cite{istrefiSubjectiveInterestRate2018}, let $Z_t = (X_t, \textnormal{IP}_t, \textnormal{CPI}_t, \textnormal{PPI}_t, \textnormal{RT}_t, \textnormal{UR}_t)'$ be a vector where $X_t$ is the chosen uncertainty measure, $\textnormal{IP}_t$ is the (log) industrial production index, $\textnormal{CPI}_t$ is the CPI inflation rate, $\textnormal{PPI}_t$ is the producer price inflation rate, $\textnormal{RT}_t$ is (log) retail sales and $\textnormal{UR}_t$ is the unemployment rate.
 The nonlinear model specification is given by $Z_t = \mu + A_1 Z_{t-1} + A_2 Z_{t-1} + F_1(X_{t-1}) + F_2(X_{t-2}) + D W_t + u_t ,$ where $W_t$ includes a linear time trend and oil price $\textnormal{OIL}_t$.\footnote{Inclusion of linear exogenous variables in the semiparametric theoretical framework in Section~\ref{section:estimation} is straightforward as long as one can assume that they are stationary and weakly dependent.
-The choice of using $p=2$ is identical to that of the original authors, based on BIC.} The data has monthly frequency and spans the period between May 1993 and July 2015.\footnote{I reuse the original data employed by the authors, who kindly shared it upon request, but rescale retail sales ($\textnormal{RT}_t$) so that the level on January 2000 equals 100.} Note here that, following the identification strategy of \cite{goncalvesImpulseResponseAnalysis2021}, nonlinear functions $F_1$ and $F_2$ are to be understood as not effecting $X_t$, which is the structural variable.
+The choice of using $p=2$ is identical to that of the original authors, based on BIC.} The data has a monthly frequency and spans the period between May 1993 and July 2015.\footnote{We utilize the original data employed by the authors, who kindly shared it upon request.
+However, we rescale retail sales ($\textnormal{RT}_t$) so that the level in January 2000 equals 100.} Note here that nonlinear functions $F_1$ and $F_2$ are assumed not to affect $X_t$, which is the structural variable.
 The linear VAR specification of \cite{istrefiSubjectiveInterestRate2018} is recovered by simply assuming $F_1 = F_2 = 0$ prior to estimation.
 Since they use recursive identification and order the uncertainty measure first, this model too is block-recursive.
 We consider a positive shock with intensity $\delta = \sigma_{\epsilon,1}$, where $\sigma_{\epsilon,1}$ is the standard deviation of structural innovations.
 In this empirical exercise, the relaxation function is $\rho(z) = \mathbb{I}\left\{ |z| \leq 1/4 \right\} \exp( 1 + ( \lvert 4 x \rvert^{8} - 1 )^{-1} ) $ and we set $\{0.1, 0.3\}$ to be the cubic spline knots.
 As 3M3M is a non-negative measure of uncertainty, some care must be taken to make sure that the shocked paths for $X_t$ do not reach negative values.
 Figure \ref{fig:plot_app_istrefi2018_meanshift} in Appendix \ref{appendix:additional_plots} shows that the relaxation function is compatible, and also that the shocked nonlinear paths of $X_t$ with impulse $\delta$ and $\delta'$ all do not cross below zero.